Çukurova, Adana: Neighborhoods outside the urban area

 As the city borders expanded the municipalities and villages in the new limits of the city are annexed to the city.
 Neighborhoods of the former municipalities and former villages then became part of the Çukurova district as neighborhoods.

-There are total of 4 non-urban neighborhoods, all used to be part of the former Salbaş municipality; Salbaş Esentepe, Kocatepe, Yeni Mahalle and Gökkuyu.
+Sports

+Çukurova district is home to several sports facilities.
+ASKİ Atatürk Sports Hall hosts indoor sports, mainly basketball, volleyball and handball.
+The sports hall is home to the teams of Adana Büyükşehir Belediyespor and Çukurova Belediyespor from different branches.

+Tevriz Dura Stadium is the football facility of the district and it is located in the Yüzüncü Yıl neighborhood.
+The stadium is home to district's Çukurova Belediyespor, Çukurova Demirspor, Çukurova Gençlerbirliği and Yüzüncü Yıl SK clubs which all compete at the Adana League.

+Çukurova Athletics Track is the center for athletics in the district.
+Hayal Park is the swimming complex of the district hosting swimming competitions for different age groups.
+Adana Sailing Club is a facility for sailing, rowing and canoeing.

 Transportation

 Local public transportation in Çukurova district is conducted by the Adana Metro, Adana Metropolitan Municipality Buse and the minibuses.

 Adana Metro serves with 4 stations in Çukurova: Hastane, Anadolu Lisesi, Huzurevi and Mavi Bulvar.
 Metro line starts in Çukurova and goes Seyhan and Yüreğir districts.
 Metro accepts bus cards (KentKart) for payment and runs between 06:00 A.M. and 23:00 P.M.

 Bus Services are using by all alongside of district and other districts.
 There are two types of bus services: The ones that owned by Adana Metropolitan Municipality (people buses), and the ones that partly controlled by the municipality (special people buses).
 People buses (known as Reds, Kırmızılar) is only accept bus cards (KentKart) for payment.
-But special people buses (known as Canlar) are also accept cash.
+But special people buses (known as Canlar) are also accept cash (Probably Outdated).

 Minibuses are serving the neighbourhoods and transport people to the city centre.
-It's accepting cash and Kentkart.
+It's accepting Card and Kentkart.
 There is a few minibus services serving the Çukurova: Topel, İtimat, Özen, Cemalpaşa, Denizli, Barkal, and Yeşilevler.

+Rentable Bicycles also named Teker that you can rent with an app on your phone and ride around any of the Teker stations.